The Social Network

 Movie Recommendation

-- Black Swan2010-12-03The story of Nina, a ballerina in a New York City ballet company whose life, like all those in her profession, is completely consumed with dance.
-She lives with her retired ballerina mother Erica who zealously supports her daughter's professional ambition.
-When artistic director Thomas Leroy decides to replace prima ballerina Beth MacIntyre for the opening production of their new season, Swan Lake, Nina is his first choice.More...
+Black Swan2010-12-03The story of a ballerina in a New York City ballet company whose life is completely consumed with dance.
+Nina lives with her retired ballerina mother who zealously supports her daughter's professional ambition.
+When the artistic director decides to replace the prima ballerina for the opening production of their new season, Nina is his first choice.More...

 Similar Movies